Institute-of-Theoretical-Physics/dispersion-solver-stix-2026/README.md

 ------------------------------------------------------------------------
 If you use this code in your research, please cite it as:

-Yasuhito Narita, Uwe Motschmann, and Tohru Hada, 2026, Stix dispersion solver (version 1.0.0).
-Zenodo. doi TBD.
+Yasuhito Narita, Uwe Motschmann, and Tohru Hada, 2026, PW_STIX, dispersion solver stix (version 1.0), Zenodo, DOI:10.5281/zenodo.19162143

 ------------------------------------------------------------------------
 6. LICENSE
 ------------------------------------------------------------------------
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.